bitnami/vulndb/README.md

 ## How the database is created

 At [config](config) folder you can find the information about the Bitnami components, specially the vendor and product names to work with their [CPE specifications](https://cpe.mitre.org/specification/).
-Based on the information exists in that folder, periodically the [data](data) folder is updated with the set of CVE related to our components.
+Based on this information, the [data](data) folder is updated periodically with the set of CVEs related to our components.

+### Available fields in config files

+Most of the files under the `config/components` directory only include its component name, but there are components defining other properties like `cpeVendor`, `cpeProduct`, or `cpeSoftwareEdition`.
+In order to filter the CVEs related to each component, a sample `:cpeVendor:cpeProduct:` string is used, where `cpeVendor` and `cpeProduct` can be overriden by defining the property in its config file, being `name` the default value for both properties.

+[All keys in the CPE string](https://cpe.mitre.org/specification/) can be defined in the different config files, which will be consumed by the Bitnami processes generating the SPDX information that are available in the final images.
+Here is the list of the different keys available: `cpeVendor`, `cpeProduct`, `cpeVersion`, `cpeUpdate`, `cpeEdition`, `cpeLanguage`, `cpeSoftwareEdition`, `cpeTargetSoftware`, `cpeTargetHardware`, and `cpeOther`.

+Only `name` is mandatory in the JSON file, and the rest are totally optional.
+As mentioned previously, `cpeVendor` and `cpeProduct` defaults to `name` key, while the rest of properties are set to `*` by default in case it is not specified.

 ## Reporting a vulnerability or feedback